 The modeling effort was separated into water supply feasibility and economics phases.
 Excel®-based models were developed for evaluating feasibility and costs of levee ponds and hillside ponds.
 The difference between the levee pond and the hillside pond in this report is that the levee pond must be supplied by pipe and the hillside pond may capture runoff from surrounding areas.
 The hillside pond is intended to supply water for a variety of uses including fish production.
-The levee pond is the primary containment for fish production.
-Levee and hillside ponds are of similar construction.
+The levee and hillside ponds are of similar construction.